Gloogger/PLCopenNotes/übung01_SushiBelt.md

 Create struct in _Application_ for sushi object:

 (Warning!
-If the code block does not render correctly, try to use Chrome and the latest HTML.
+If the code block does not render itself correctly, try to use Chrome and the latest HTML.
 If it is still not working for you, view  them on GitHub inventory, the code will always be correctly rendered there.)

 <details>
   <summary>SUSHI Object</summary>